At A Glance: Sociology at UL

 Sociology is offered at undergraduate level in a range of degree programmes, and at postgraduate level .
 The Sociology staff at University of Limerick have a wide range of teaching and research interests which are reflected in the content of modules available to Sociology students.
-As well as modules in theory and research methods we offer, amongst others, modules that examine the media, gender, work, development, health, and poverty.
+As well as modules in theory and research methods we offer, amongst others, modules that examine the media, gender, work, community development and urban regeneration, health, hate crime and poverty.

 The Department of Sociology is also home to Gender Culture and Society.

 There is a strong practical element in studying Sociology at UL and you will acquire, from first year onwards, the skills needed to become an accomplished researcher.
 Being able to do social research is a very marketable skill and Sociology graduates are in demand from a wide range of employers.
-Examples of organisations where our graduates have been employed in recent years include 2FM, Trocaire and the ESRI.
-Our graduates are also in demand for many of the taught postgraduate courses in areas such as research methodology, community development, social policy and journalism.
+Our graduates are also in demand for many of the taught postgraduate courses in areas such as research methodology, youth work, community development, social policy and journalism.

-Postgraduate possibilities in sociology fall into two possibilities: research degrees and taught courses.
-Research is possible to MA or PhD level.
-We offer three taught MAs:
+Postgraduate possibilities in Sociology fall into two possibilities: research degrees and taught courses.
+We offer research degrees to PhD or Masters level.

 We welcome applications from applicants interested in pursuing a PhD.
 Informal queries may be sent to the Chair of our Postgraduate Committee Dr. Amanda Haynes (Amanda.Haynes@ul.ie)

 - the MA in Sociology (Youth Community and Social Regeneration), which focuses on youth and urban sociology.
 The programme has recently been shortlisted for a Grad Ireland Award for the Best MA Programme in the Arts and Humanities (2018).
 Course Director: Dr. Martin J. Power (Martin.J.
 Power@ul.ie)